 It’s a good idea to regularly inspect your water softener to make sure everything is in working order.
 One warning sign to watch out for is water puddling around the system.
 This likely indicates that there’s a leak somewhere.

-There are many spots a leak can occur in a water softener system, including the brine tank, the valves, the hose and the drain line.
+There are many spots water softener leaking can occur, including the brine tank, the valves, the hose and the drain line.

 11. Your Water Looks Discolored